Peer Review

 The cohort lead handles repeat issues.
 If you see a pattern (multiple bad repos), flag it in Slack.

-• Read the README carefully; the participant should explain their choices.
+• Read the README carefully.
+The participant should explain their choices.

 • Use the rubric criteria, which are mostly stack-agnostic (“is there a documented pipeline?”, “is the data warehouse used correctly?”).